-- Typical bathroom addition cost: $25,000-40,000 for a 5×8 room with a tub or shower enclusore
+- Typical bathroom addition cost: $25,000-40,000 for a 5×8 room with a tub or shower enclosure.

-- An average size, kitchen without the luxury bells and whistles: $25,000-50,000
+- An average size kitchen addition without bells and whistles: $25,000-50,000

-- Upscale kitchen with custom cabinetrary and high end appliances: as high as $100,000+
+- Upscale kitchen with custom cabinetry and high-end appliances: $100,000+

 - 10×15 bedroom (without a bathroom): $20,000-35,000